yjg30737/pyqt-openai/README.md

 The OpenAI model this package uses is the <a href="https://beta.openai.com/docs/models/gpt-3">text-davinci-003</a> model of GPT-3.

+You can select other model with the combobox on the sidebar at the right side of the window.

 An internet connection is required.

 ## Requirements